tytydraco/yessleep/out/I_exorcised_a_demon_and_it_followed_me_home_It_will_cost_me_everything.md

 Junior was nowhere to be found.

-Images flashed into my mind of my young son on a tree somewhere, or on a wall, nailed down with his head dangling like that of a raccoon.
+Images flashed into my mind of my young nephew on a tree somewhere, or on a wall, nailed down with his head dangling like that of a raccoon.

 I shivered.
 My heart leapt in my throat.
 My brain screamed at me to go find him.